WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The team at WealthRocket only recommends products and services that we would use ourselves and that we believe will provide value to our readers.
 However, we advocate for you to continue to do your own research and make educated decisions.

 Are you looking for a credit card that rewards you for travelling?
-Look no further than the HSBC Travel Rewards Mastercard®.
-With generous discounts on travel bookings, valuable travel insurance, and a variety of rewards points, the HSBC Travel Rewards Mastercard is an all-in-one travel card that can help you save on your next trip.
+With generous discounts on travel bookings, valuable travel insurance, and a variety of rewards points, the HSBC Travel Rewards Mastercard® is an all-in-one travel card that can help you save on your next trip.

 This HSBC Travel Rewards Mastercard review discusses the features and benefits of this card.
 It outlines the rewards you can earn, explains how to redeem your points, and provides an overview of any additional perks or discounts associated with the card.
 Read on to learn more about this travel rewards credit card and if it’s right for you.